-Carbon monoxide connects with red blood cells, robbing oxygen from your body it needs to live.
-It mixes with these cells more than 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it needs to live.
+It blends with these cells more than 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets carried to the vital organs by the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
-Organs need oxygen; when they don’t have it, they begin to suffocate.
+Carbon monoxide, instead of oxygen, then gets carried to the critical organs by the bloodstream.
+In short, carbon monoxide robs your body of oxygen.
+Organs need oxygen; when they lack it, they begin to suffocate.

 Your body takes a long time to eradicate carbon monoxide; however, it can be absorbed much faster.